frankhart2018/notes-app-node/README.md

 # notes-app

 Node.js application for storing and managing notes using a web interface.
 Built using Node.js and MongoDB.
+This application demonstrates basic MVC framework in a Node web application.

 ## Steps to run